 In December 2017, four holes were drilled for a total of 1,403 meters.
-No significant value was intersected but more drilling is planned in order to evaluate the property.
-Some holes will be drilled in 2018.
+No significant value was intersected.

 Vezza (gold)

 In 2009 and 2010, Abcourt has acquired by staking 26 cells totalling 736 hectares in Vezza Township, Quebec.
 This property covered about 8 km along the Casa Berardi-Douay-Cameron deformation zone where several gold occurrences have been reported in the past.